 Application areas

-A great outcome from this facility is our recently published journal paper "Predicting loose rock scour protection deformation around monopiles using the relative mobility number and the Keulegan–Carpenter number" and handbook of scour and cable protection methods, containing design guidelines for industry based on a large experimental dataset.
+A notable outcome from this facility for the offshore wind industry is our published journal paper "Predicting loose rock scour protection deformation around monopiles using the relative mobility number and the Keulegan–Carpenter number" and handbook of scour and cable protection methods, containing design guidelines for industry based on a large experimental dataset.

 Wave basin